About the Cartoonist

 I did a comic strip in college, worked at the El Paso Times, first as a copy boy, then as a staff artist responsible for charts, maps and story illustrations.
 I managed to sneak in a few cartoons now and again.
 I joined the Rocky Mountain News in 1982 as the last of a dying breed, the American sports cartoonist.
 They were a valuable staple of sports sections in the 20’s, 30’s and 40’s, but as technology advanced and the space in newspapers shrank, the sports cartoons were the first to go.
 Legendary names like Willard Mullin, Karl Hubenthal, Bob Bowie, Bill Gallo and my favorite, Dirk West, slowly became an endangered species.

 I enjoyed 26 years drawing for the Rocky Mountain News in Denver until it closed in 2009.
 I published a few cartoon anthologies and was fortunate enough to win an award or two including one from the National Cartoonists Society.

-In my spare time, which isn’t much nowadays, I’m learning to sail, love to read, mostly history and non-fiction and love watching some of my favorite classic TV shows of the past like the Man from U.N.C.L.E., the Lone Ranger, Joss Whedon’s masterpiece, FireFly, The West Wing, Friday Night Lights and Gerry Anderson’s Thunderbirds .
+In my spare time, which isn’t much nowadays, I plunk around on the guitar, read a lot; mostly history and non-fiction and love watching some of my favorite classic TV shows of the past like the Man from U.N.C.L.E., the Lone Ranger, Joss Whedon’s masterpiece, FireFly, The West Wing, old Marx Brothers movies and Gerry Anderson’s Thunderbirds .
 And cartoons.
 Lots of cartoons.
-On the nights when the moon is full I’ve been known to grab my guitar and howl away.
-My dog hates it.

-I currently reside in Plano, Texas, with Finnegan, the most patient miniature schnauzer on the planet.
+I currently reside in Colorado with Finnegan, the most astonishing miniature schnauzer on the planet.

 My readers have always meant the world to me.
 I’m so glad that you continue to follow my cartoons on this new venue.